 The objectives of the Seminar include the training of those engaged in health care ministry and other interested individuals to effectively represent the Church's moral teaching in their various institutions as it is summarized in The Ethical and Religious Directives for Catholic Health Care Services.
 Upon completion of the program, students will be able to:

-• Begin articulating the Church's understanding of the inherent dignity of the human person as the objective basis for the Church's moral tradition in health care.
+• Describe how the inherent dignity of the human person serves as the objective basis for the Church's moral tradition in health care.

-• Have a sense of how to apply the Church's moral teaching as expressed in The Ethical and Religious Directives for Catholic Health Care Services to effect the resolution of complex dilemmas encountered in clinical education, practice and research.
+• State the Church's moral teaching as expressed in The Ethical and Religious Directives for Catholic Health Care Services to resolve complex dilemmas encountered in clinical education, practice and research.

 • Identify some of the resources available to health care workers and others involved in the health care ministry which provide guidance for the resolution of bioethical issues.

 - Bismarck, ND (August 7 & 8, 2020) — University of Mary, Lumen Vitae Center